Skip to main content

 • Foods made with white or all-purpose flour

-Food packaging can be tricky.
-It may take a little detective work to know how much whole grain or refined grain there is in a product.
-Look for “100% whole grain” items.
+Food labels can be tricky.
+It may take a little detective work to know how much whole grain a product really has.
+Look for items labeled “100% whole grain.”
 You can also check the ingredient list and food label.
-The whole grain should be first or second on the ingredient list.
-For example, the ingredients may contain “whole wheat flour” or “whole oats.”
-And products made with whole grains will have more fiber.
+Whole grain should appear first or second on the ingredient list.
+For example, you might see “whole wheat flour” or “whole oats.”
+Products made with whole grains will have more fiber.

 2. Ultra-processed foods

-Ultra-processed foods are changed in a lot of ways during manufacturing.
-A food might be processed or ultra-processed so that it:
+Ultra-processed foods are foods that have been changed a lot from their original form during manufacturing.
+A food might be processed or ultra-processed to:

-• Is easier or faster to produce or transport
+• Be easier or faster to produce or transport

-• Is more convenient to prepare or eat
+• Be more convenient to prepare or eat

-Most ultra-processed foods contain a long list of additives and preservatives.
+Most ultra-processed foods have a long list of additives and preservatives.
 Most of these were approved for food safety long ago.
-And once they’re approved, they’re usually not tested again.
+Once they’re approved, they usually aren’t tested again.

-But the immune system is an active area of study.
-Newer evidence suggests that some of the chemicals in processed foods may not be good for the immune system.
+The immune system is an active area of study.
+Newer evidence suggests that some chemicals in processed foods may not be good for your immune system.

-Also, most ultra-processed foods are made with refined grains and have a lot of added fat, salt, and sugar.
+Ultra-processed foods are often made with refined grains and have a lot of added fat, salt, and sugar.
 They’re also low in the vitamins and minerals your immune system needs.
-Eating too many ultra-processed foods may put your body at risk for infections.
+Eating too many ultra-processed foods can raise your risk for infections.
 Or you may be more prone to chronic inflammation, autoimmune diseases, allergies, or cancer.

 • Packaged cakes, cookies, and sweets